 The Supreme Court’s full judgment can be read here

 You can watch a video of the Supreme Court's judgement here

-For expert advice on matters relating to deprivation of liberty and mental capacity law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to deprivation of liberty and mental capacity law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100.